Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 3. Use system recovery to repair your computer

-Making a repair on your system can fix Selected boot image did not authenticate error.
+Making a repair on your system can fix the Selected boot image did not authenticate error.
 These are simple steps of how you can make a system repair.

 - Turn off the system and wait for a few seconds before you turn it back on by pressing the power key.
 Just as it is coming up, press ESC repeatedly until the Startup menu comes up.

 - Now, hit the F11 button which will navigate you to the recovery console.

 - Hit Troubleshoot, then Advanced Options and press Startup Repair.